JCam6/DefensiveSecurity/README.md

 The purpose of defensive cybersecurity is to engage in a progression of information technology activities with the desired outcomes of reducing vulnerabilities in computing infrastructure and strengthening protections against exploitation.

-This will serve as a landing page for access to security and compliance automation code files.
+This will serve as a landing page for access to security and compliance code files.

 **Programming Languages and Tools Used**